Lebanon: Religion

-Lebanon is the most religiously diverse country in the Middle East.
+Lebanon is the most religiously diverse country in West Asia and the Mediterranean.
 Because the relative sizes of different religions and religious sects remains a sensitive issue, a national census has not been conducted since 1932.
-There are 18 state-recognized religious sects – four Muslim, 12 Christian, one Druze, and one Jewish.
-The Lebanese government counts its Druze citizens as part of its Muslim population, although most Druze today do not identify as Muslims, and they do not accept the five pillars of Islam.
+There are 18 state-recognized religious sects: four Muslim, 12 Christian, one Druze, and one Jewish.
+The Lebanese government counts its Druze citizens as part of its Muslim population, although most Druze today do not identify as Muslims.

 It is believed that there has been a decline in the ratio of Christians to Muslims over the past 60 years, due to higher emigration rates of Christians, and a higher birth rate in the Muslim population.
 When the last census was held in 1932, Christians made up 53% of Lebanon's population.
 In 1956, it was estimated that the population was 54% Christian and 44% Muslim.

 A demographic study conducted by the research firm Statistics Lebanon found that approximately 27% of the population was Sunni, 27% Shia, 21% Maronite, 8% Greek Orthodox, 5% Druze, 5% Melkite, and 1% Protestant, with the remaining 6% mostly belonging to smaller non-native to Lebanon Christian denominations.
 The CIA World Factbook estimates (2020) the following (data does not include Lebanon's sizable Syrian and Palestinian refugee populations): Muslim 67.8% (31.9% Sunni, 31.2% Shia, smaller percentages of Alawites and Ismailis), Christian 32.4% (Maronite Catholics are the largest Christian group), Druze 4.5%, and very small numbers of Jews, Baha'is, Buddhists, and Hindus.
 Other sources like Euronews or the Madrid-based diary La Razón estimate the percentage of Christians to be around 53%.
-A study conducted by the Lebanese Information Center and based on voter registration numbers shows that by 2011 the Christian population was stable compared to that of previous years, making up 34.35% of the population; Muslims, the Druze included, were 65.47% of the population.
+A study based on voter registration numbers shows that by 2011, the Christian population was stable compared to that of previous years, making up 34.35% of the population; Muslims, the Druze included, were 65.47% of the population.
 The World Values Survey of 2014 put the percentage of atheists in Lebanon at 3.3%.
+Survey data indicates a decrease in religious faith within Lebanon, especially noticeable among young people.

-The Sunni residents primarily live in Tripoli, Western Beirut, the Southern coast of Lebanon, and Northern Lebanon.
+The Sunni residents primarily live in Western Beirut, the Southern coast of Lebanon, and Northern Lebanon.
 The Shi'a residents primarily live in Southern Beirut, the Beqaa Valley, and Southern Lebanon.
-The Maronite Catholic residents primarily live in Eastern Beirut and the mountains of Lebanon.
-They are the largest Christian community in Lebanon.
-The Greek Orthodox, the second largest Christian community in Lebanon, primarily live in Koura, Beirut, Rachaya, Matn, Aley, Akkar, in the countryside around Tripoli, Hasbaya and Marjeyoun.
-They are a minority of 10% in Zahle.
-The Greek Catholics live mainly in Beirut, on the eastern slopes of the Lebanon mountains and in Zahle which is predominantly Greek Catholic.
+The Maronite Catholic residents primarily live in Eastern Beirut and around Mount Lebanon.
+The Greek Orthodox residents primarily live in the Koura region, Akkar, Metn, and Beirut (Achrafieh).
+The Melkite Catholic residents live mainly in Beirut, on the eastern slopes of the Lebanon mountains, and in Zahlé.
+The Druze residents are concentrated in the rural, mountainous areas east and south of Beirut.

-In the Christian village of Hadat, there has been a municipal ban on Muslims from buying or renting property.
-It has been claimed that it is due to an underlying fear of mixing with one another's salvation since for three decades, the village of Hadat has been predominantly Christian.